Are You Worried That You’ll Never Be Able To Take Care Of Your Aging Parents The Way They Cared For You?

 ONGOING CARE MANAGEMENT

-The Care Manager continually assesses the needs of the client, develops and implements a care plan, and coordinates and monitors various aspects of daily living.
+The Care Manager continually assesses the needs of the client and makes recommendations as care needs evolve.
+Additionally, the Care Manager coordinates and monitors various aspects of daily living.
 Care management includes, but is not limited to:

 Implementing care plan recommendations and modifying the plan as circumstances change.